-For the three months ended March 31, 2015 and 2014, the Company incurred income tax expense of \$1.7 million and \$0, respectively.
-Income tax expense for the three months ended March 31, 2015, differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to the changes in the valuation allowance for deferred taxes, the potential to carry back losses to 2014, and other permanent differences.
-Income tax expense for the three months ended March 31, 2014 differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to the changes in the valuation allowance for deferred taxes.
+For the three and six months ended June 30, 2015, the Company recorded an income tax benefit of \$1.8 million and \$160,000 respectively.
+For the three and six months ended June 30, 2014 the Company incurred no income tax expense.
+The income tax benefit for the three and six months ended June 30, 2015, differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to the changes in the valuation allowance for deferred taxes, the potential to carry back losses and orphan drug credits to 2014, and other permanent differences.
+Income tax expense for the three and six months ended June 30, 2014 differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to the changes in the valuation allowance for deferred taxes.

-The valuation allowance for deferred tax assets as of March 31, 2015 and December 31, 2014 was \$7.4 million and \$7.1 million, respectively.
-The net change in the total valuation allowance for the three months ended March 31, 2015 and 2014 was an increase of \$310,000 and a decrease of \$1.8 million, respectively.
+The valuation allowance for deferred tax assets as of June 30, 2015 and December 31, 2014 was \$9.5 million and \$7.1 million, respectively.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected taxable income, and tax planning strategies in making this assessment.
-Valuation allowances have been established for the entire amount of the net deferred tax assets as of March 31, 2015 and December 31, 2014, due to the uncertainty of future recoverability.
+Valuation allowances have been established for the entire amount of the net deferred tax assets as of June 30, 2015 and December 31, 2014, due to the uncertainty of future recoverability.

-As of March 31, 2015, we had federal net operating loss carryforwards of \$2.3 million and federal research credit carryforwards of \$120,000.
+As of June 30, 2015, we had federal net operating loss carryforwards of \$2.5 million and federal research and orphan drug credit carryforwards of \$1.9 million.
 For the year ended December 31, 2014, we utilized \$89.1 million in net operating loss and federal research credit carryforwards in 2014.
-Sections 382 and 383 of the Internal Revenue Code limit a corporation's ability to utilize its net operating loss carryforwards and certain other tax attributes (including research credits) to offset any future taxable income or tax if the corporation experiences a cumulative ownership change of more than 50% over any rolling three year period.
+Sections 382 and 383 of the Internal Revenue Code limit a corporation's ability to utilize its net operating loss carryforwards and certain other tax attributes (including research credits) to offset any future taxable income or tax if the corporation experiences a cumulative ownership change of more than 50% over any rolling three-year period.
 State net operating loss carryforwards (and certain other tax attributes) may be similarly limited.
-An ownership change can therefore result in significantly greater tax liabilities than a corporation would incur in the absence of such a change and any increased liabilities could adversely affect the corporation's business, results of operations, financial condition and cash flow.
+An ownership change can therefore result in significantly greater tax liabilities than a corporation would incur in the absence of such a change, and any increased liabilities could adversely affect the corporation's business, results of operations, financial condition and cash flow.

-Based on analysis from inception through December 31, 2014, NewLink experienced Section 382 ownership changes in September 2001 and March 2003 and BPS experienced Section 382 ownership changes in January 2006 and January 2011.
+Based on analysis from inception through December 31, 2014, NewLink experienced Section 382 ownership changes in September 2001 and March 2003, and BPS experienced Section 382 ownership changes in January 2006 and January 2011.
 For the year ended December 31, 2014, these ownership changes limited NewLink's ability to utilize federal net operating loss carryforwards (and certain other tax attributes) that accrued prior to the respective ownership changes of NewLink and BPS.
 Additional ownership changes may have occurred subsequent to December 31, 2014 and may occur in the future as a result of events over which the Company will have little or no control, including purchases and sales of the Company's equity by its 5% stockholders, the emergence of new 5% stockholders, additional equity offerings or redemptions of the Company's stock or certain changes in the ownership of any of the Company's 5% stockholders.